|Dr. Yuan F. Zheng|

 the Distinguished Service Award from the IEEE Robotics and Automation Society in 2004.

 Dr. Zheng received the Best Paper or Best Student Paper Awards at International Conferences for a number of times including the Best Paper Award at the 2010 IEEE National Aerospace & Electronics Conference (NAECON2010) for his paper “Wavelet-modulated pulse for compressive sensing in SAR,” (co-authored with graduate students D. Xu, D. and R. Tongret, and collaborator Dr. Robert Ewing of AFRL).
 Professor Zheng also received the Fred I. Diamond Award for Best Technical Paper Published in a Referred Journal by the Air Force Research Laboratory in 2006, co-authored with his graduate student Dr. Eric Balster and Dr. Robert Ewing of AFRL.

-Professor Zheng has published 300 papers in his fields of interests including two books and 97 referred journal papers.
+Professor Zheng has published more than 300 papers in his fields of research including two books and 106 referred journal papers.

 The following is a list of selected publications in recent years.

 Like to read interesting books and Sunday newspapers, work on robots, radars and images, and drive on highways.